-Living In Paper - 2008
+Living In Paper - 2024

 Home Mixes Mixers Forms Construction Domes & Vaults Tests Starting A Business

 This section pertains to setting up a business making and selling great numbers of papercrete blocks, and/or specializing in building large numbers of papercrete homes - at least more than one or two.
+What we are working on is mainstreaming papercrete as an approved residential and commercial building material.
+Our One-Day Papercrete Commercialization Seminar offers strategies for starting a business with BetR-blok, a new pressed type of papercrete.

-The fact is that there are markets for papercrete - just not a mass market yet.
+The fact is that there are already markets for papercrete (especially for BetR-blok) just not a mass market yet.
 So, to get started, an individual is going to have to develop his or her own market - go out and get an order for some blocks and then fill the order.
-The largest potential market for blocks at this moment is as "in-fill" for homes.

 Sheds under 120 square feet (12 square meters) usually do not require a permit.